 Teaching and learning experiences should be supported by research into effective practices for facilitating high achievement and talent development.
 Optimal learning environments, where students feel supported and encouraged to achieve excellence in their learning, will ensure that all students including high potential and gifted students have the opportunity to achieve their best.

-School leaders and teachers should design learning experiences that foster talent development across all areas of potential – intellectual, creative, social-emotional and physical.
+School leaders and teachers should design learning experiences that foster talent development across all domains of potential – intellectual, creative, social-emotional and physical.

 5 key actions provide a framework for schools to support implementation of the policy.